Convergence Bound and Critical Batch Size of Muon Optimizer: Introduction

 Furthermore, since the batch size is a critical hyperparameter for managing computational costs in large-scale training, we also consider Muon's critical batch size.
 This is defined as the batch size that minimizes the computational cost of training.
 In other words, the critical batch size is the point at which further increases in batch size yield diminishing returns in hardware throughput (i.e., the number of samples processed per unit time).
 By understanding and utilizing the critical batch size, one can maximize GPU utilization, thereby shortening training times and reducing overall computing costs.
 Therefore, to theoretically understand Muon and maximize its performance, analyzing its critical batch size is essential.
 Following previous studies, we aim to clarify the critical batch size of Muon.

-Our main contributions are as follows: \begin{itemize} \item We present a convergence analysis for four variants of Muon-with and without Nesterov momentum and with and without weight decay (Theorems \ref{thm:01} and \ref{thm:03}).
-For each variant, we establish an upper bound on the average expected gradient norm, summarized in Table \ref{tab:rate}.
-The variant combining both Nesterov momentum and weight decay is of particular interest as it mirrors common practical settings.
-Our analysis thus offers direct insights into Muon's real-world behavior.
+Our main contributions are as follows: \begin{itemize} \item We present a convergence analysis for four variants of Muon---with and without Nesterov momentum and with and without weight decay (Theorems \ref{thm:01} and \ref{thm:03}).
+We showed that the upper bound on the average expected gradient norm is as follows: